liiliiilliliiiliiiilllilliilililiiiilli/Olive-VPN/README.md

-I created this app to have my own han-handled VPN, to feel more free in internet.
-This app was published in Huawei's AppGallery, but the newer versions need to be still released.
+I have created this app to have my own hand-handled VPNband client for it, to feel more free in internet.
+This app was published in Huawei's AppGallery, but the newer versions stillbneed to be released.